Smart WebView supports integration with Google Analytics using the gtag.js library to track user interactions within your web content.

 });

-Refer to the Google Analytics gtag.js documentation for details on tracking events.
+Refer to the Google Analytics gtag.js documentation for more details.

 Identifying App Traffic

-The User-Agent string modification feature can help distinguish traffic coming from your Smart WebView app.
-If POSTFIX_USER_AGENT is enabled (default), the USER_AGENT_POSTFIX (default: “SWVAndroid”) will be appended to the User-Agent string. md <!-- A similar mechanism can be implemented on iOS to modify the WKWebView's user agent string.
-Details here. --> You can create filters or segments in Google Analytics based on this identifier.
+The User-Agent string modification feature can help distinguish traffic from your app.
+If POSTFIX_USER_AGENT is enabled (default is true), the USER_AGENT_POSTFIX (default: “SWVAndroid”) will be appended to the User-Agent string.
+You can create filters or segments in Google Analytics based on this identifier.